alexflint/go-memdump/README.md

 ## Very fast, very unsafe serialization for Go

 This package provides a fast way to load large amounts of data into Go structs.
-As shown in the [benchmarks](#benchmarks), memdump can load datasets containing millions of small structs at over 1 GB/s.
+Memdump can load datasets containing millions of small structs at over 1 GB/s (compared to ~30 MB/s for gob or json).

-However, the price you pay for decoding performance is:
+The price you pay is:
 - you cannot load structs that contain maps or interfaces
-- data migration is not supported
 - your data is not portable across machine architectures (64 bit vs 32 bit, big-endian vs small-endian)
-- encoding performance is merely on par with typical json or gob performance

-Memdump was designed for use in a caching layer, where the data was encoded and decoded by the same machine, and where decoding performance mattered more than encoding performance.

 ### Benchmarks

-The benchmarks were measured by encoding and decoding a tree containing 2,097,151 nodes.
-See below for further details.
+The benchmarks were measured by encoding and decoding a tree containing 2,097,151 small structs.
+Code is under the bench dir.

 **Decode**
 ```